karstenw/Cactus-opml-Outliner/README.md

 <tr><td>control-enter</td><td>open node in a table (usefull if node has attributes)</td></tr>

 <tr><td>control-alt-enter</td>
-<td>open node selection in new opml document, browser or movieplayer depending on nodetype.</td></tr>
+<td>open node selection in new OPML document, browser or movieplayer depending on nodetype.</td></tr>

 </table>